Cheer Boys!!

 Cheer Boys!! (チア男子!!, Chia Danshi!!) is a Japanese novel written by Ryō Asai, first published on October 5, 2010, by Shueisha.
 It follows the members of a university's all-male cheerleading squad.
 The novel is loosely based on the real-life men's cheerleading team "Shockers" from Waseda University.
 The series was also adapted as a manga by Kenichi Kondō for the Shōnen Jump+ app starting on April 5, 2016.
 An anime adaptation started airing on July 5, 2016.
 It is directed by Ai Yoshimura and written by Reiko Yoshida for the studio Brain's Base.
-A live action film directed by Hiroki Kazama is slated to open in early 2019.
+A live action film directed by Hiroki Kazama was released on May 10, 2019.

 Plot

 Disheartened with judo, college student Haruki "Haru" Bando was invited by his childhood boyfriend Kazuma Hashimoto to create "BREAKERS", an unprecedented boys' cheerleading team.
 Those that came to join all were very characteristic in nature: argumentative Mizoguchi, voracious Ton, frivolous Kansai boys Gen and Ichiro, and Sho, who has cheerleading experience.